Full course description

 - Resources to find the right inbred mouse for your experimental plan

-- Mouse room housing conditions
+- Animal health monitoring and mouse room housing conditions

 By the end of the course, you will be able to:

 - Determine breeding schemes used to produce inbred, outbred and hybrid mice

 - Recognize official nomenclature for inbred and hybrid strains

 - Recognize the impact of genetic drift on experimental reproducibility

 - Discover where to find baseline phenotypic information about different inbred mouse strains before starting an experiment